vcmi/vcmi/docs/players/Manual.md

 ## Linux

-Visit [Wiki article](http://wiki.vcmi.eu/index.php?title=Installation_on_Linux) for Linux packages and installation guidelines.
+Visit [Installation on Linux](Installation_Linux.md) for Linux packages and installation guidelines.

 # New features